dustinkredmond/ReflectDB/README.md

 # Getting Started

 ### 1a.
 Get `ReflectDB` from our repository
-Simply add the below to your project's POM and there's no need to add the dependency from step 1a.
+If building with Maven, Simply add the below to your project's POM.
 ```
 <repositories>
         <repository>